JonDotsoy/cofy/README.md

 ## License

-Q is licensed under MIT.
+Cofy is licensed under MIT.
 The license can be found in the [./LICENSE](./LICENSE) file.

 ## Support

-For help or questions, please open an issue on the [GitHub repository](https://github.com/JonDotsoy/q-project/issues/new).
+For help or questions, please open an issue on the [GitHub repository](https://github.com/JonDotsoy/cofy-project/issues/new).